 100% free to use, but you will need to ring ahead to order it and make sure there is one available for you.
 To learn more and to book yours, click here.

 Aonach an Phoic meaning ”Fair of the He-Goat” is one of Ireland’s oldest fairs.
 Every year a goat-catcher goes up into the mountains to catch a wild goat.
 The goat is brought into Killorglin town where Queen of Puck (usually a young schoolgirl from the local primary school) crowns him King Puck and this signifies that the festivities have begun.

-Puck Fair is every August (10th – 12th), sadly this year (2021) Puck Fair has been canceled because of Covid-19 until 2022 but feel free to learn more about Puck and what is to come next summer Puck Fair website.
+Puck Fair is every August (10th – 12th), feel free to learn more about Puck and what is to come next summer Puck Fair website.